LAMP: Extracting Text from Gradients with Language Model Priors: Experimental Evaluation

-In addition to demonstrated gains on batch size $1$, our experiments show that for larger batch sizes we can also reconstruct significant portions of text (see experiments on \cola{} and \sst{}).
-To the best of our knowledge, we are the first to show this, suggesting that gradient leakage can be a realistic security threat in practice.
-Comparing the results for \lampell{} and \lampcos{}, we observe that $\mathcal{L}_{\text{cos}}$ is better than $\mathcal{L}_{\text{tag}}$ in almost all metrics on batch size $1$, across models, but the trend reverses as batch size is increased.

-Further, our results indicate that even smaller and fine-tuned models leak significant amount of client information.
-In particular, \tinysix{} is shown to be even more vulnerable than \bertbase{} and \bertbase{}-FT is shown to be only few percent worse in reconstruction compared to \bertbase{}, which is surprising given the prior image domain results.
-This shows that smaller models can not resolve the privacy issue, despite previous suggestions in \citet{tag}.

-Finally, we show sequence reconstructions from both \tool{} and the TAG baseline on CoLA with $B=1$ in~\cref{table:sentences}.
-In~\cref{table:sentences}, with green we denote correctly reconstructed bigrams, and with yellow correct unigrams.
+\paragraph{Sample reconstructions} We show sample sequence reconstructions from both \tool{} and the TAG baseline on CoLA with $B=1$ in~\cref{table:sentences}, marking the correctly reconstructed bigrams with green and correct unigrams with yellow.
 We can observe that our reconstruction is more coherent, and that it qualitatively outperforms the baseline.
-In \cref{app:stepbystep}, we further show the convergence rate of our optimization procedure compared to the baselines on an example sequence, suggesting that LAMP can converge faster than TAG and DLG.
+In \cref{app:stepbystep}, we show the convergence rate of our method compared to the baselines on an example sequence, suggesting that LAMP can often converges faster.

-\subsection{Ablation Studies}
+\paragraph{Ablation studies}